 No matter what kind of industry the company is in, what stage of development, and what kind of management ability basis you have as a leader, what kind of education or training you have received.

-If you don’t read anything else, below I will be recommended The 15 Best Business Books You Must Read in 2021.
+If you don’t read anything else, below I will be recommended The 36 Best-Selling Business Books of All Time you must read in 2022.

 1. How to Win Friends & Influence People